videns/vulners-scanner/README.md

 * Debian-based (debian, kali, ubuntu)
 * Rhel-based (redhat, centos, fedora)

+# Python version
+Lazy and Advanced versions were tested on a python2.6, python2.7, python3.5.
+If you found any bugs, don't hesitate to open issue

 # Docker support
-Experimental support of detecting vulnerabilities in running docker containters
+Experimental support of detecting vulnerabilities in running docker containers (only advanced script).
+Need to activate it changing `checkDocker=False` to `checkDocker=True` in linuxScanner.py

 # How to use
 * Lazy scanner
-The simplest script to show vulners API capabilities.
+The simplest script to show vulners.com API capabilities.
 Just run script and it will return all found vulnerabilities:
 ```
-#python2.6 lazyScanner.py
+#python lazyScanner.py
 OS Name - debian, OS Version - 8
 Total provided packages: 315
 {